suika2engine/suika2/doc/tutorial.md

 ```

 After saving it, run `suika.exe`.
-Suika 2 will play music.
+Suika2 will play music.
 `@bgm` is the command to play BGM.
 `01.ogg` is a file inside the `bgm` folder.

-Suika 2 can only play sound files encoded using Ogg Vorbis 44.1kHz stereo or monaural format.
+Suika2 can only play sound files encoded using Ogg Vorbis 44.1kHz stereo or monaural format.

 ## Show options